 Scale the trunks and user MiVoice Border Gateways according to server capacity and within the limits defined in the MiVoice Border Gateway Engineering Guidelines.
-See the section"Small Business MiVoice Border Gateway scaling" on page 49 for more considerations for scaling in this architecture.
+See the section "Small Business MiVoice Border Gateway scaling" for more considerations for scaling in this architecture.